The winning ticket for the $1.35 billion Mega Millions jackpot has been claimed

 - The unnamed winner from Maine claimed the prize through a limited liability company, LaKoma Island Investments LLC.

-- The winning ticket was purchased at the Hometown Gas & Grill in Lebanon, Maine.
+- The winning ticket was purchased at the Hometown Gas and Grill in Lebanon, Maine.
 The store received a $50,000 bonus for selling the ticket.

 - According to the Mega Millions website, some states require lotteries to publicly identify winners and others don't.